Scrutinising My Story

 Maybe the 'supernatural' should not be considered with automatic suspicion and scepticism.
 I define the term 'supernatural' to mean events that can’t be explained along the lines of our Universe’s parameters, so the explanation must come from outside.
 Proof for the Multiverse Theory, if ever found, should enable the sceptical to realise that the existence of other dimensions discredits the commonly held belief that our material universe and its Natural Laws are the only way it could ever possibly be.

 Even if you reject the belief that there is a God who can interact with His creation and instead accept the naturalistic approach of the infinite Multiverse model, you shouldn’t necessarily dismiss accounts like mine which attest to supernatural occurrences breaking into our reality.
-But if you reject both of these options: how do you account for the astronomical improbabilities of a universe such as ours, existing all on its lonesome, with extremely fine-tuned parameters allowing complex life forms to exist?
+But if you reject both of these options, how do you account for the astronomical improbabilities of a universe, such as ours, existing all on its lonesome with extremely finely-tuned parameters allowing complex life forms to exist?

 [2a] See my series of posts titled ‘My Purpose?’ for more details on our Goldilocks-Universe.
 Theists are accused of using “God of the Gaps” fallacies when arguing that God must exist because He can explain the current gaps in our knowledge that we have, such as the origin of life and the cause of the Big Bang singularity.
 The problem with this line of thinking is that as the gaps get smaller as Science advances, then God gets smaller too until He appears redundant as an explanation.
 Having said that, scientists are no closer to explaining the origin of life or the Big Bang cause.
 Look out for an upcoming post (Miracles and the Quantum Realm) for an explanation of how God may not be violating our Natural Laws at all when he interacts with His Creation.